datastax/dsbulk/manual/settings.md

 The glob pattern to use when searching for files to read.
 The syntax to use is the glob syntax, as described in `java.nio.file.FileSystem.getPathMatcher()`.
 This setting is ignored when writing and for non-file URLs.
 Only applicable when the *url* setting points to a directory on a known filesystem, ignored otherwise.

 Default: **"\*\*/\*.json"**.

+#### --connector.json.flushWindow _&lt;number&gt;_

+The flush window size, that is, the number of records to flush to disk or network in a single pass.
+Only applicable when unloading.
+The ideal buffer size depends on the size of the rows being unloaded: larger buffer sizes may have a positive impact on throughput for small rows, and vice versa.

+Default: **32**.

 #### --connector.json.generatorFeatures _&lt;map&lt;string,boolean&gt;&gt;_